foxbunny/blackjack/README.md

 The code base uses *tabs* for indentation.
 This is intended to minimize the number of characters used for indentation and reduce the payload.

+# TODO

+- [ ] Streamline the handling of card rendering by introducing a concept of a generic face-down card (for future use such as double-down face-down).
+- [ ] Allow multiple players.